 Artist and designer Janna Watson has been involved in the festival since 2012.
 She works as both a painter and a textile designer.
-This year her textile exhibit Strange Legacy, featuring rugs designed by her grandfather, was a festival highlight.
 We caught up with her to talk about what inspires her, DesignTO, cat scratchers and more.

 How long have you been involved in DesignTO?